ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 nonce
 : The nonce to use for decryption.
-    This must be the same nonce used for encryption.
+    This must be the same nonce as used for encryption.

 associatedData
 : Optional additional data to be authenticated.
-    This must be the same additional data used for encryption.
+    This must be the same additional data as used for encryption.

 ciphertext
 : The encrypted data to be decrypted and authenticated.